jenl11/OnePlayer-CardGame/README.md

 - as a user, I want to be able to save the state of my game to a file
 - as a user, I want to be able to load a saved game from file and continue playing from that saved game
 - as a user, I want the option to load the saved game before the game starts

+## Phase 4: Task 2

+For task 2, I have chosen the option to test and design a class in my model package that is robust.
+I choose that class to be the Card class in which the constructor throws checked exceptions, IllegalArgumentException() and IndexOutOfBoundsException(), if a card is constructed with a colour other than red or black or if the rank of the card a negative number or bigger than 13.

+## Phase 4: Task 3